Athens Drive High School Marching Band

 Music can improve your child’s abilities in learning and other non-music tasks, but it’s important to understand that music is about enjoyment, not becoming smarter.

 Dr. Kyle Pruett, clinical professor of child psychiatry at Yale School of Medicine and a practicing musician, told PBS the many intrinsic benefits to music education include discipline, learning a skill, managing performance, and being part of a social group.

 Our Raleigh Law Firm is Dedicated to Giving Back to the Community

-As a personal injury law firm, Younce, Vtipil, & Baznik, P.A., works to create a brighter future for clients who may be trying to overcome serious car accident injuries, a workplace injury, or domestic trauma.
+As a personal injury law firm, Younce, Vtipil, Baznik & Banks, P.A., works to create a brighter future for clients who may be trying to overcome serious car accident injuries, workplace injury, or domestic trauma.
 Ensuring our clients’ financial well-being helps them to resume their roles as productive members of the Triangle area.
 We are proud to give back to the community where we live and work.

 By supporting the Athens Drive High Marching Band in Cary, we are confident that we are contributing to our community today and making an investment in the future.
-Many of these high school band members will graduate, go to college, eventually make their homes here in the Triangle and be tomorrow’s community leaders.
+Many of these high school band members will graduate, go to college, eventually make their homes here in the Triangle, and be tomorrow’s community leaders.

-We hope you will support the Athens Drive band or your local high school band, either financially if you can or by enjoying their music at a football game, holiday parade or marching band contest.
+We hope you will support the Athens Drive band or your local high school band, either financially if you can or by enjoying their music at a football game, holiday parade, or marching band contest.